 Encryption provides an important mechanism in how Google ensures the privacy of customer data — it allows systems to manipulate data, e.g., for backup, and engineers to support our infrastructure, without providing access to content.

 What we consider customer data

-As defined in the Google Cloud Platform terms of service, customer data refers to content provided to Google by a Google Cloud Platform customer (or at their direction), directly or indirectly, via Google Cloud Platform services used by that customer’s account.
+As defined in the Google Cloud terms of service, customer data refers to content provided to Google by a Google Cloud customer (or at their direction), directly or indirectly, via Google Cloud services used by that customer's account.
 Customer data includes customer content and customer metadata.

-Customer content is data that Google Cloud Platform customers generate themselves or provide to Google, like data stored in Google Cloud Storage, disk snapshots used by Google Compute Engine, and Cloud IAM policies.
+Customer content is data that Google Cloud customers generate themselves or provide to Google, like data stored in Cloud Storage, disk snapshots used by Compute Engine, and Cloud Identity and Access Management policies.
 The encryption at rest of customer content is the focus of this whitepaper.

 Google's default encryption